PayloadSecurity/VxFAME/README.md

 * `tags`: `list` of `str` with tags characterizing an indicator;
 * `indicators`: `list` of `dict` with a name and a description of the indicator.

-# VxStream Sandbox API List
+# Falcon Sandbox API List
 The `VxStream` and `VxStreamIntelligence` modules consume a selected few API resources from VxStream Sandbox to achieve their integration with FAME and thereby fulfill their purpose of malware analysis and reporting.
 The **full list** and description of API resources used by the modules is, in alphabetical order, the following:
 * `/api/result`: used to retrieve particular result data of an analysis, namely full HTML reports, memory dumps and network traffic captures;
 * `/api/sample-dropped-files/`: used to download potentially malicious files dropped during an analysis;